-Rotating the gear lock lever when ATV is moving can be extremely dangerous can lose control of the vehicle.
-The gearbox mechanism can be damaged if the lever is moved while the ATV is in motion.
+Pressing the button when ATV is moving can be extremely dangerous can lose control while riding with hand moved from the handlebar.
+The gearbox mechanism can be damaged if pressing the shift button when ATV is in motion.

-Always stop the ATV completely before shifting between 2WD, 4WD and LOCK.
+Always stop the ATV completely before shifting between 2WD, RWD, 4WD and LOCK.